top of page

 Madeline approaches her work in the arts and culture field with a commitment to equity, dedication to continuous learning, and a love for questions.
 Whether in a classroom, rehearsal room, training space, or out in the community, she strives to collaborate in dismantling the oppressive systems within our society, organizations, and herself.

-Currently based out of Asheville, NC, Madeline works as Program Director for Arts For Life and accepts contract work as a teaching artist, director, intimacy choreographer, and accessibility consultant.
-She also serves as co-leader of TYA/USA's Disability Affinity Group and on Pink Umbrella Theatre Company's Education Committee.
+Currently based out of Asheville, NC, Madeline works as Program Director for Arts For Life and accepts contract work as a teaching artist, director, intimacy director, and accessibility consultant.
+She regularly teaches and directs with Playground Stage Theatre Company and also serves as co-leader of TYA/USA's Disability Affinity Group.

 Madeline crouches next to a student holding a drum.
 The student has a scarf around their arms and their mouth open in excitement.